MichaelBarrows/NuclearDealPreprocessing/README.md

 <h3>Prerequisites</h3>
 <hr style="margin:10px 0;padding:0;"/>

-**Note:** it is recommended that you create a virtual environment (the code was created for Python 3.6):
+**Note:** it is recommended that you create a virtual environment (this code was created for Python 3.6):

     mkvirtualenv --python=/usr/bin/python3.6 preprocessing
     workon preprocessing